Lisa Lantz (department head)

 Theatre Management Concentration: To complete the theatre management concentration a student is required to complete a major in theatre and a minor in management, or a major in management and a minor in theatre.

-An intensive experiental research ensemble devoted to crafting, creating, developing, and producing a faculty-directed theatre and/or dance event.
-Students in this course will be involved in research and theoretical discussion supporting active involvement in a collaborative process of performance, design and production management, such as director/designer assistant; set construction; lighting, sound, costume, properties, make-up/hair, and stage management.
-Theatre majors must complete six Production Practicums, while minors must complete three.
-Course may be repeated an unlimited number of times.
+An intensive experiential research ensemble devoted to creating, developing, performing and producing a faculty-directed dance performance.
+Students in this course will be involved in research and theoretical discussion supporting active involvement in a collaborative process of performance and production.
+Theatre majors must complete six performance practicums, while minors must complete three.
+Course may be repeated an unlimited number of times (including more than one in a semester).
 Enrollment by audition or consent of instructor.
+(Same as DAN 100)

 This course is designed to introduce students to the craft and skills used in creating costumes and applying wigs and makeup for theatrical productions.
 Theatre is a collaborative art form with a variety of artists functioning together to create a single work.
 This course will explore the connection between the designer and the artist/craftsperson.
 Through field trips, readings, and experiential lab work students will develop, design, create and practice the art and craft of costume and wig and makeup skills.
 A field trip to a theatre production and an art museum will be a part of this course.